stonemjs/docs/src/docs/router/misc.md

 #### Avoid Deep Route Nesting

-Stone Router supports deep group nesting — but that doesn’t mean you should abuse it.
+Stone Router supports deep group nesting, but that doesn’t mean you should abuse it.
 Set a reasonable `maxDepth` and keep routes flat when possible:

 ```ts